5 Challenges When Buying And Managing Rentals

 2️.
 Managing a rehab crew

 When you’re buying a vacant house, unless it’s just been rehabbed, it will need some work (especially if you want to maximize rents).
 This inevitably leads you to the second biggest challenge we see for investors: managing a rehab crew.
+There are the two main struggles investors have dealing with vendors and contractors:

 1. They aren’t local so they don’t have local connections to the market.